qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   generated, the better the labeling will be - but at a cost of rendering speed.
 Smaller number of candidates results in less labels placed but faster redraws.
-* |checkbox| :guilabel:`Draw text as outlines`: controls whether text labels are drawn (and exported) as either proper text objects OR as paths only.
+* :guilabel:`Text rendering`|selectString| : controls whether text labels are
+  drawn (and exported) as either proper text objects (:guilabel:`Always Render Labels as Text`) OR as paths only (:guilabel:`Always Render Labels as Paths (recommended)`).
   If they are exported as text objects then they can be edited in external applications (e.g. Inkscape) as normal text.
 BUT the side effect is that the rendering quality is decreased, AND there's issues with rendering when certain text settings like buffers are in place.
-That's why drawing as outlines is recommended.
-Note that when :ref:`exporting a layout to svg <export_layout_svg>` there's actually an override for this setting - so you can leave the project rendering as outlines but for a :file:`.svg` export export the labels as text.
+That's why rendering as paths is recommended.
+Note that when :ref:`exporting a layout to svg <export_layout_svg>` there's actually an override for this setting - so you can leave the project rendering as paths but for a :file:`.svg` export export the labels as text.
 * |checkbox| :guilabel:`Allow truncated labels on edges of map`: controls whether labels which fall partially outside of the map extent should be rendered.
 If checked, these labels will be shown (when there's no way to